 Cow-Calf Farm (a.k.a.
 Cow-calf operation)

 Our farm is what’s known as a cow-calf farm.
-This term may be new to you, but it’s a very common term in the agriculture community and it’s a typical cattle farm in the United States.
+This term may be new to you, but it’s a very common term in the agriculture community and it’s a typical cattle farm in the United States that raises beef cows.

 In the U.S., the beef industry is primarily made up of cow-calf farms.
 Usually, farmers own about 10-100 cows.
 In Missouri, the average herd size is 27 mama cows.
-We’re a fifth generation farm and Matt farms with his dad.
-So, our herd is larger than the average since we’ve been doing this a long time.
+We’re a fifth-generation farm, so our herd is larger than the average since we’ve been doing this a long time.

 So, what does “cow-calf farm” mean?
 It means the farmer owns a herd of cows (remember, cows are the moms), and each cow is expected to have a baby calf every year.